TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input/Index.rst

    field, a field with a value picker of predefined items or a value slider.
 *  :ref:`colorpicker <columns-input-renderType-colorpicker>`: An input
    field with a JavaScript color picker.
-*  :ref:`inputDateTime <columns-input-renderType-inputDateTime>`: Renders
-   an input field with date or time pickers.

 .. include:: /Images/Rst/Input1.rst.txt